"What a man can be, he must be" Maslow 1961

 Revealing the decision-making process

-• – Motive of self-actualization ?
+• – Motive of self-actualisation ?

 • – A combination of factors and their intensity

-What is self-actualization
+What is self-actualisation

 Definition: